Tennessee Lemon Law Attorneys

 Out of pocket — state law shifts your attorney fees to the wrongdoer.
 You keep your full recovery.

-Tennessee’s Lemon Law (Tenn.
-Code § 55-24-205), the Tennessee Consumer Protection Act (§ 47-18-109(e), with treble damages), and the federal Magnuson-Moss Warranty Act (15 U.S.C. § 2310(d)(2)) are all fee-shifting — the manufacturer pays the prevailing consumer’s reasonable attorney fees on top of the recovery.
-Most TN lemon law attorneys take cases with no fee deducted from the consumer’s refund or replacement.
+Fee risk is not the reason to hesitate in Tennessee — the calendar is.
+Tenn.
+Code § 55-24-205, the Tennessee Consumer Protection Act (§ 47-18-109(e), with treble damages for willful violations), and the federal Magnuson-Moss Warranty Act (15 U.S.C. § 2310(d)(2)) all make the manufacturer pay the prevailing consumer's reasonable attorney fees, so most Tennessee lemon law attorneys take qualifying cases with nothing deducted from the consumer's refund or replacement.
+With a 1-year rights period and a 6-month post-warranty filing deadline, the free consultation is worth scheduling this week, not this quarter.

 What Can Your Tennessee Lemon Law Compensation Include?